STAY TUNED

 Regulations, however, have established jurisdiction only for the contested divorce, but as the uncontested divorce is also a marital dispute, the provisions of the Law on International Jurisdiction are analogously applied to uncontested divorce, and so both Parties should be considered both to be a defendant and a petitioner, and the said rules should be applied accordingly.

 After the jurisdiction of the court is determined, the issue arises of the rights to be applied in this case.
-Unlike jurisdiction of the court, where our court will establish international jurisdictions even in cases where only one spouse is a Serbian citizen, different solutions are applied to the applicable law.
-Since divorce poses a financial issue for spouses, both the cumulative and Serbian law will be applied, i.e. well as the foreign law, i.e., the law of the country of the foreign citizen who is getting a divorce.
+Unlike the jurisdiction of the court, where our court will establish international jurisdictions even in cases where only one spouse is a Serbian citizen, different solutions are applied to the applicable law.
+Since divorce poses a financial issue for spouses, both the cumulative and Serbian law will be applied, i.e. well the foreign law, i.e., the law of the country of the foreign citizen who is getting a divorce.

 If a divorce is concluded abroad, a foreign court decision will be in full effect in Serbia if it is recognized by a domestic court and registered in the registries.
 Therefore, for the recognition of such decisions, the local court where the registries of a Serbian citizen to whom the decision applies is competent.